 Greetings!
 My name is Christian B. Miller and I am the A. C. Reid Professor of Philosophy at Wake Forest University.
 My research is primarily in contemporary ethics and philosophy of religion.
-For examples of some of my work, please see recent pieces in the Wall Street Journal, Dallas Morning News, Slate, Prospect Magazine, Relevant Magazine, Michael Hyatt Magazine, The Conversation, Newsweek, Aeon, Greater Good Magazine, Nautilus Magazine, Fathom Magazine, Institute of Art and Ideas, and Christianity Today as well as interviews on What’s It Like to be a Philosopher, Five Books, The Reading Lists, 3:AM Magazine, and Fathom Magazine, and podcasts at NPR North Carolina, NPR Texas, NPR Public Morality, The Academic Minute, Pittsburgh’s The Ride Home, New Books in Psychology, New Books in Philosophy, Shrink Rap Radio, Slate’s The Gist, HER Radio MD, The Veritas Forum, KOA Colorado, and Chivalry Today.
+For examples of some of my work, please see recent pieces in the Wall Street Journal, Dallas Morning News, Slate, Prospect Magazine, Relevant Magazine, Michael Hyatt Magazine, The Conversation, Newsweek, Aeon, Greater Good Magazine, Nautilus Magazine, Fathom Magazine, Institute of Art and Ideas, and Christianity Today as well as interviews on What’s It Like to be a Philosopher, Five Books, The Reading Lists, 3:AM Magazine, MerionWest, and Fathom Magazine, and podcasts at NPR North Carolina, NPR Texas, NPR Public Morality, The Academic Minute, Pittsburgh’s The Ride Home, New Books in Psychology, New Books in Philosophy, Shrink Rap Radio, Slate’s The Gist, HER Radio MD, The Veritas Forum, KOA Colorado, and Chivalry Today.

 I have also published two academic books with Oxford – Moral Character: An Empirical Theory (2013), and Character and Moral Psychology (2014).
 The edited volume from the Character Project, Character: New Directions from Philosophy, Psychology, and Theology, is now out with Oxford.
 I have edited three other volumes, Essays in Philosophy of Religion, The Bloomsbury Companion to Ethics, and (with Walter Sinnott-Armstrong) Moral Psychology, Volume V: Virtue and Character.
 Integrity, Honesty, and Truth-Seeking, with Ryan West, is in progress for Oxford.